NeuroSynqt™ Core

 Write your awesome label here.

-Why Integration Specific Training Is Required in CPtsd
+Why Integration Specific Training is Required in CPtsd Practice

-Clinical Reality
+Practice Reality

-What practitioners already do well
+What already works well

 • Therapeutic relationship